15 Sep 2025

 Answers |

-Several customers have raised concerns over the 24-hour cancellation period, stating that this is unworkable for their business. |
+Several customers have raised concerns over the 24-hour cancellation period, stating that this is unworkable for their business.
+Due to the nature of each business, some require greater flexibility and are weather dependent. |

-Due to feedback received we have put forward a recommendation to amend the current cancellation time from 24 hours prior to sailing time to 2pm the day prior to travel. |
+Due to feedback received we have amended the current cancellation time from 24 hours prior to sailing time to 2:00PM the day prior to travel. |

 If customers are penalised for no-shows, they expect compensation or accountability when sailings are cancelled at short notice by CFL. |

-CalMac do not have a commercial compensation scheme. |
+Unfortunately, at this time CalMac does not have a commercial compensation scheme. |

 Ongoing vessel disruption resulting in cancellations make it difficult to plan, and customers are hesitant to cancel due to fear of last-minute disruption. |

-While we appreciate the current challenges due to unprecedented disruption across the network, we can’t have bookings retained by customers as a contingency to cover for last minute disruptions.
+While we appreciate the current challenges due to unprecedented disruption across the network, we can’t have bookings retained by customers as a contingency to cover for last-minute disruptions.
 This results in substantial space being taken up unnecessarily only for it to be released at the last minute.
 This negates businesses ability to plan ahead if spaces only become available at the last minute. |

 Larger commercial customers are monopolising freight capacity due to excessive block bookings. |